macedo22/autograder-demo/README.md

 **See Joe Politz's setup recommendations: https://github.com/ucsd-cse12-w17/pa-grading**

+To run this autograder locally:

+1) Clone this repository and create a local directory named `submission` in the same directory that this cloned repository exists.
+2) Put sample student submission files within this `submission` directory.
+This file structure imitates the file structure Gradescope uses.
+3) To execute, run `bash ucsd-cse599-pa1-grading/grade` from within the top directory of this repository.

 `run_autograder`

   Entry point for the autograder on Gradescope.
 This is set up to clone this